hadeer57/simple-Js-game/README.md

-Catch the Number
+Catch the Number Game

-creating a game using HTML,CSS, JS
+Create a game using HTML, CSS, and JavaScript.

+Display a random number.
+Click the "Run" button to start rolling random numbers.
+Use the "Stop" button to try and stop on the exact number.